 Do Ellipticals Build Muscles?

-If ellipticals work your entire body, you may be wondering – can you build muscle with this wonderful machine?
+If ellipticals work your upper and lower body, you may be wondering – can you build muscle with this wonderful machine?

 Well, this depends on how much muscle you are looking to build.

-Regular cardio sessions on your elliptical are certainly going to strengthen your muscles, and they will likely make you look, fitter.
+Regular cardio sessions on your elliptical machine are certainly going to strengthen your muscles, and they will likely make you look, fitter.
 And the lower your body fat percentage, the more prominent the changes in your body will be.